tulane-cmps6610-fall-2025/extra-credit-review-arturoAltamirano/answers.md

 Choosing the longer processing times introduces risk of overlap or time exhaustion, assuming these tasks are not weighted in any way the greedy criterion will be upheld by the fact that a shorter task chosen first will always yield a better completion to timestep ratio.

 To prove this, we can consider that given a schedule of unweighted tasks, if we take on a longer processing time task before a shorter one we will at best suffer no penalty, but likely incur great risk of a suboptimal ratio.
-But if we swap to take the shorter task, we will ensure the greatest chance of completing an optimal amount of tasks and having a good ratio.
+But if we swap to take the shorter task, we will ensure the greatest chance of completing an optimal amount of tasks and having a good ratio and maximal task completion.

 For example: Given 10 seconds and 6 tasks of lengths: [5, 4, 1, 3, 2, 1]

-If we select the chronologically presented 5 and 4 tasks first, we essentially lock ourselves into completing just 3 tasks in this time frame and incur a poor ratio of 0.33 tasks to timestep ratio.
+For a counterexample: If we select the chronologically presented 5 and 4 tasks first, we essentially lock ourselves into completing just 3 tasks in this time frame and incur a poor ratio of 0.33 tasks to timestep ratio.
+This would incur a wait time of 9 seconds for just 2 tasks over the 10 second window.
+If no window is considered, we will still ensure maximal wait time by taking it all 'up front'

 But by scheduling the 1, 1, 3, and 2 tasks first, we harvest the most amount of tasks for our time and incur a better 0.40 task to timestep ratio.